emacs-php/php-mode/README.md

 Reporting Bugs
 --------------

-When reporting a bug please run the function `php-mode-version` and include its output in your bug report.
+When reporting a bug please run the function `M-x php-mode-debug` and include its output in your bug report.
 This helps up reproduce any problem you may have.

 Experimental and In-Progress Features